 It is an exhilarating experience to step into the Islamic faith!
-Your journey to Islam was most assuredly paved with many questions and, perhaps even, inspirational people you met along the way.
+Your journey to Islam as a new Muslim was most assuredly paved with many questions and, perhaps even, inspirational people you met along the way.

 The moment you took your shahadah, or ‘declaration of faith’, you undoubtedly experienced a combination of joy and relief that was the culmination of much soul-searching.

 Once someone embraces Islam, however, he or she can face many obstacles in re-entering their previous life as a new Muslim.
 This is especially true in the workplace.
 It can be very daunting to anticipate your return to work, especially if you are a woman and your headscarf easily identifies your new faith.

 However, nothing should come in the way of your new life as a Muslim.
 With diligence and trust in God Almighty, you can overcome some of the most common problems many Muslims face in the workplace.

 Fasting in the Workplace as a New Muslim

 Fasting is a prescription for success in this life and the next!
 Muslims fast in Ramadan and at other times during the calendar year whether it is in fulfillment of the Sunnah or is an optional fast.
 As God Almighty revealed in the Noble Quran:

 Fasting is prescribed for you as it was prescribed for those before you, that you may attain taqwa.
 (Quran 2:183)

 It can be difficult to fast when you’re working in a non-Muslim environment.
 The workplace is often rife with temptations like donuts, coffee and other breakfast fare.
 And when the scent of food is abound and your co-workers are happily noshing around you, it can make your fast all the more difficult.

 In a situation like this, it’s important to distract yourself from the temptation of food and remind yourself that you’re engaging in this deed as a means of worshiping God and the reward is with Him.
 And no donuts or cup of coffee can compare to that!